Front gardens on the front line

 - Ask boroughs to adopt policies which support de-paving and re-greening (for example, setting appropriate policies to reduce the impact of conversion of front gardens for parking)

-Front Gardens Network: In January 2025 we held inaugural meeting of a new network we hope will become a force for good!
-There were a series of short presentations on action being taken around London, and on the history of legislation and planning policy which has led to loss of front gardens.
+Front Gardens Network, January 2025: In January we held the inaugural meeting of a new network that we hope will become a force for good!
+There was a series of short presentations on action being taken around London, and on the history of legislation and planning policy which has led to loss of front gardens.
 The presentations and a recording of the (1 hour) meeting are here:

 - Watch the recording of the first network meeting (including presentations) here.

-- Blue heart project (rewilding), Amanda Gibbins [coming soon] – see also Amanda’s blog
+- Blue heart project (rewilding), Amanda Gibbins (presentation) – see also Amanda’s blog

-- History of policy and legislation on front gardens – Ealing Front Garden Project Jan 25
+- History of policy and legislation on front gardens – Ealing Front Gardens Project Jan 25

 - Park House Gardens Twickenham, Resident group action Jan 2025 (you can also see their web page)